vargvinter/cert/22 Package Development.md

 ### Overriding Package Views

-* Laravel actually registers two locations for your views: the application's resources/views/vendor directory and the directory you specify.
+* Laravel actually registers two locations for views: the application's `resources/views/vendor` directory and the directory you specify.
-* Laravel will first check if a custom version of the view has been provided by the developer in resources/views/vendor/courier.
+* Laravel will first check if a custom version of the view has been provided by the developer in `resources/views/vendor/courier`.
-* Then, if the view has not been customized, Laravel will search the package view directory you specified in your call to  loadViewsFrom.
+* Then, if the view has not been customized, Laravel will search the package view directory you specified in your call to  `loadViewsFrom`.

 ### Publishing Views